Untwisted Gaiotto equivalence: D-module side

 The above proposition is also false for non-unipotent group (even in finite type case).
 For example, it is false in the case $\cC=\Vect$ and $U=\mathbb{G}_m$.
 In this case, the forgetful functor $\cC^U\longrightarrow \cC$ is conservative, so $\Vect^{\mathbb{G}_m, \locc}$ is generated by the essential image of the left adjoint functor $\Av_!^{\mathbb{G}_m}$ of the forgetful functor.
 The constant sheaf $\mathbb{C}$ is not in $\Vect^{\mathbb{G}_m, c}$, but in $\Vect^{\mathbb{G}_m, \locc}$. \end{rem}

-Recall the following lemma about invariants. \begin{lem} Assume $G:= H\ltimes S$ is an ind-pro-group scheme.
+Recall the following lemma about invariants. \begin{lem} Assume $G:= H\ltimes S$ is a {group} ind-pro-scheme.
 Let us take a character $\mu_1$ of $S$ and a character $\mu_2$ of $H$.
 We assume $\mu_1$ is stable under the conjugation action of $G$ on $S$, then $\mu_1$ and $\mu_2$ give rise to a character $\mu$ of $G$.

 Let $\cC$ be a category admitting an action of $G$, then the category $\cC^{S,\mu_1}$ admits an action of $H$ and

 \end{lem} \begin{proof} It follows from \cite[Lemma 6.5.4, Remark 6.5.6]{[Ber]} that for any category $\cC'$ admitting an action of $G$, we have